Rhyolite, Nevada Bottle Building

 Goldwell Open Air Museum

-As you near the old town site of Rhyolite, you will see what is called the Goldwell Open Air Museum.
-Here, a group of Belgian artists created seven large scale outdoor sculptures in the midst of the Mojave desert, the most impressive of which is a ghostly interpretation of the “Last Supper.”
-There is also a 25-foot high pink woman made of cincer blocks, a 24-foot high steel prospector accompanied by a penguin, a blossoming tangle of gleaming chrome car parts; and an exquisitely carved winged woman reaching for the sun from high atop a wooden pillar.
+As you near the old townsite of Rhyolite, you will see what is called the Goldwell Open Air Museum.
+Here, a group of Belgian artists created seven large-scale outdoor sculptures in the midst of the Mojave desert, the most impressive of which is a ghostly interpretation of the “Last Supper.”
+There is also a 25-foot high pink woman made of cinder blocks, a 24-foot high steel prospector accompanied by a penguin, a blossoming tangle of gleaming chrome car parts; and an exquisitely carved winged woman reaching for the sun from high atop a wooden pillar.